Felurianx2/Felurianx2/README.md

 ### 👩‍🚀 About Me

-I'm a Full-Stack Web3 Developer.
+Developer Relations - Connecting global Web3 builders and ecosystems.
+Move Instructor - Enabling devs to build scalable and secure smart contracts on Sui.
 Certified by **Hedera**, **Sui**, **Solana**, **Stellar** and **Ethereum**.
 Educational content creator simplifying complex blockchain concepts.
-Winner of the ETH Latam Hackathon Brazil 2025 by EthSamba
+Winner of the ETH Latam Hackathon Brazil 2025 by EthSamba.
+Winner of Problem Solving Solution track at Stellar Hack+ Buenos Aires 2025.

 ---